fibjs/fib-runner/README.md

 fibjs runnerd --daemon
 ```
 otherwise the daemon manager will find that `runnerd` has exited while the daemon is actually running.

+## Used as a module

+You can also use `fib-runner` as a module, allowing more flexibility to customize process management to your needs by programming the `fib-runner` api directly.